3 Poems: Patricia Biela, Suze Baron, and Jeremy Paden

 Suze Baron is Haitian-American.
 She lives in Brooklyn with her family.

-Patricia Biela is a native of Maryland and is a graduate of the University of Virginia with a BA in Psychology.
-A first generation American, she is of Angolan paternal and Haitian maternal descent.
-Biela is a Cave Canem South Fellow and has participated in 16 writing workshops including Callaloo, Cave Canem South, Provincetown, and Hurston/Wright.
-Her poems appear in Berkeley Poetry Review, The Caribbean Writer, Drumvoices Revue, and Onè?
-Respè! among others.
+Patricia Biela is a native of Maryland and is a UVA grad with a BA in Psychology.
+A first generation American, she is of Angolan and Haitian descent.
+Biela is a Cave Canem South Fellow and has participated in 18 writing workshops including Callaloo, Cave Canem South, How Writers Write Poetry--International Writing Program-The University of Iowa, Hurston/Wright, Provincetown, and Dr. Tony Medina's Poetry Boot Camp.
+Her poems appear in Barely South Review, Berkeley Poetry Review, The Caribbean Writer, Drumvoices Revue, and World Haiku Review among others.
 She has a poem exhibited in Epiphany Salon and Spa, Washington, D.C.
-Biela has written over 25 articles, many of which appear in Brainworld Magazine, ehow.com, and Funds for Writers—Writing Kid.
+Biela has editing experience, and has written over 25 articles, some of which appear in Brainworld Magazine and Funds for Writers—Writing Kid.
+She is a third generation educator, teaches poetry workshops to retirees, and to other adults.
+Biela is honored to be in the Duke Young Writers' Camp teaching family.
+Her poem, "Please Leave a Message" can be found on Apple Music, CD Baby, Google Play, iHeartRadio, iTunes, Napster, Spotify, and more.
+Biela is also an English as a Second Language (ESL) teacher and has over 200 students spanning the globe.

 Jeremy Dae Paden was born in Italy and raised in Central America and the Dominican Republic.
 He received his Ph.D. in Latin American literature from Emory University.
 His poems have appeared in such places as the Atlanta Review, Beloit Poetry Review, Cortland Review, Louisville Review, pluck!, and Rattle, among other journals and anthologies.
 He is the author of one chapbook, Broken Tulips, released by Accents Publishing in 2013.
 He is an Associate Professor of Spanish and Latin American literature at Transylvania University in Lexington, Kentucky, and a member of the Affrilachian Poets.